techbrett/OfficeDocs-SkypeForBusiness/Teams/direct-routing-survivable-branch-appliance.md

 - In SBA mode, the following user actions aren't supported:
     - switching their Teams client to another tenant
   - sharing location information during an emergency call (E911).
 Users can still make emergency call but location information won't be shared.
+  - SBA does not support Emergency Call Routing Policies.
+EMER dial strings bypass normalization and are always sent without +.
+Because of this, if the customer has no pattern attached to their regular voice routing policy matching the EMER Dial strings, emergency calls will fail via SBA.

     - reaching other Teams users with reverse number lookup against Microsoft Entra ID Contacts.
 A dialed number will still be processed by SBA and routed over PSTN.